rsnape/OpenMatlabFigureInOctave/README.md

 Unpacks the struct that is stored in the `.fig` file (which is a specialisation of the `.mat` format).
 Detects lines, scatter plots, surface plots within the struct as well as textual elements.

+Quote from the author who expanded the original:

+> an expanded version I built based on Cibby's code above.
+This one includes features such as subplots, markers and marker sizes, scatter plots, text, patches, surfaces, and legends:

 ## Usage

     fname = "/path/to/my/figure.fig"